 I was worried for a long time about Dinomite's nutrition.
-Then, by chance, we were asked to participate in a nutritional study offered by The Autism Network.
+We were asked to participate in a nutritional study offered by The Autism Treatment Network.
 It turned out, Dinomite was only deficient in Vitamin B, which was easily remedied.
 The gluten free/casein diet is very popular with some with autism, but for him, it was not recommended, as it would eliminate almost all foods he was willing to eat.

 I have learned over time Dinomite will only eat foods that are white, beige, or brown with minimal texture, unless they have a fruity flavor to them.
 When fruity flavors are involved, he enjoys a rainbow of colors.
 He loves Starbursts, Skittles, jelly beans etc.

 When he did attend preschool, we had to send a lunch box for him for snack time because he would not eat what the other kiddos were eating.
 If there are food related activities in our classroom, I have to pay particular attention to Dinomite's oral sensory needs.
 If the foods I have chosen to include are too much for him, he will not participate.
 However, if they are similar to foods he will eat, it is amazing to watch him try new things.
 Removing him from the meal time setting does wonders.

 At the same time, as complicated as it may seem, Dinomite always learns and works best when chewing.
 We've found that having gum on hand is a must.
 It helps him concentrate, relieve anxieties, and actually helps him complete his work.
 Of course the gum has to be fruit flavored.
 Lol.

 Bulldozer craved oral input as a toddler, chewing on everything from end tables to window sills.
 He would chew his shirts and pants.
 If there were any toys in the house made out of foam, they were always in his mouth and chewed up.